php-vcr/php-vcr.github.io/documentation/_posts/2013-10-20-configuration.md

 ### Storage

-PHP-VCR stores HTTP interactions on disk in YAML or JSON.
+PHP-VCR stores HTTP interactions on disk in YAML or JSON format.
 PHP-VCR can use also a Backhole storage, this storage loses everything.
-By default, PHP-VCR use the YAML storage.
+By default, PHP-VCR uses the YAML storage.

-Warning: Using the YAML storage could lead to a segmentation fault.
-The problem could be fixed by increasing pcre.backtrack_limit in php.ini or by the use of JSON storage.
+Warning: Using the YAML storage could lead to a segmentation fault for large requests or responses.
+The problem could be fixed by increasing `pcre.backtrack_limit` in php.ini or by the use of the JSON storage.

     \VCR\VCR::configure()
         ->setStorage('json');

+Valid options are `json`, `yaml` and `blackhole`.

 ### White- and Blacklisting paths